 Toni Engle, Administrative Manager, joined the Institute for Court Management at the National Center for State Courts in October 2004.
 She works on executive projects, contracts, budgets, administration and program oversight providing fiscal, administrative, program and executive support.
 Ms. Engle previously worked as an Executive Secretary for the Colonial Williamsburg Foundation.
 She attended National University in San Diego, CA while serving in the military.

-Toni Grainer is an Education Specialist with the Institute for Court Management.
-In this capacity, she assists with developing and implementing the education programs for the Conference of Chief Justices, the Conference of State Court Administrators, and the Council of Chief Judges of the State Courts of Appeals.
-Additionally, she provides direct support for the Court Executive Development Program (CEDP) by assisting the Dean with identification and recruitment of candidates and design and implementation of Phases II and IV.
-Ms. Grainer comes to the National Center for State Courts having served many years as both a corporate and association meeting planner.
+Toni Grainer is the Education Specialist for the Institute for Court Management.
+In this capacity, she develops and implements the education programs for the respective Midyear Meetings of the Conference of Chief Justices and the Conference of State Court Administrators; similarly she coordinates the planning and execution of their Joint Annual Meeting.
+Toni also collaborates with the Council of Chief Judges of the State Courts of Appeal to design and implement the education program for their Annual Meeting.
+In addition to these responsibilities, Toni works directly with the Dean of the ICM Fellows Program to design and execute the Presentation Phase of ICM’s rigorous professional certification program.
+Toni comes to the National Center for State Courts having served many years as a corporate and association professional meeting planner as well as project directors of both state and local initiatives.
 Prior to coming to NCSC, she served as the Project Director for a three-year project with Virginia’s Governors Office for Substance Abuse Prevention helping to develop and deliver curricula and provide statewide technical assistance.
-Ms. Grainer is a graduate of James Madison University in Harrisonburg, VA.
+Toni is a graduate of James Madison University in Harrisonburg, VA.

 Lynn Kuderka joined the Institute for Court Management in 2011 after working for the Office of International Programs at Princeton University, where she had a range of responsibilities including updating database applications, revising website information, orchestrating meetings, uploading course materials and formatting documents for publication.